Natural Infrastructure Fund - Small Projects Stream Applicant Guide

 Once you submit your application, INFC will review your eligibility and assess the criteria.
 Once the assessment is complete, INFC will send a Letter of Approval in Principle to successful Applicants, at which point the Recipient and INFC will begin the grants and contributions negotiations for agreements.
 This process may take several weeks.

-Additional Details and Contact Informationniffirstname.lastname@example.org with any questions regarding the Natural Infrastructure Fund or the Small Projects Stream intake process.
+You may review Annex C.3 for reporting requirements and Annex C.4 for additional program requirements.
+For additional resources to support your application, see Annex E.You may contact INFC at firstname.lastname@example.org with any questions regarding the Natural Infrastructure Fund or the Small Projects Stream intake process.

 Annex A: Glossary